Portainer CE

 Architecture

-Portainer CE is built on top of a microservices architecture, using the following components:
+Portainer CE is built on a microservices architecture, with each component communicating with each other through RESTful APIs.

 Pros and Cons

-• Easy to use: User-friendly interface makes it easy to manage containers.
+• Easy to use: Portainer CE provides a user-friendly interface that makes it easy to manage containerized environments.

 FAQ

-A: Yes, Portainer CE is completely free and open-source.
+Yes, Portainer CE is free to use and distribute.

 What is Portainer CE?

 Portainer CE is a lightweight, open-source management platform for Docker, Swarm, and Kubernetes environments.
-It provides a user-friendly interface for container management, allowing users to easily deploy, manage, and monitor their containerized applications.
-With Portainer CE, users can manage multiple environments from a single interface, making it an ideal solution for development, testing, and production environments.
+It provides a simple and intuitive web-based interface for managing containers, images, volumes, and networks.
+With Portainer CE, users can easily deploy, manage, and monitor their containerized applications, making it an essential tool for DevOps teams and container enthusiasts.

 Main Features